 - Includes the press, pusher, cutter, discs and cleaning tool

 “Nice purchase and I’m so happy with it!
 The key to making it work is to use a slightly drier dough so that it doesn’t stick together.
 Clean up is breeze with this thing too and takes just a few seconds.
-Would totally recommend it to anyone with a KitchenAid stand mixer.”
+Would totally recommend it to anyone with a KitchenAid stand mixer.
+If you don’t have one, then consider using the Uno Casa pasta maker instead.”

 Get yours Today

 Does it sound like the right pasta extruder attachment for your home kitchen?
 You can click the button below to find out more about it, and don’t forget to check and see if this product is eligible for fast, free shipping:

 #3: Newcreative Stainless Steel Manual Pasta Extruder